aws-samples/serverless-games-on-aws/Serverless Data Analytics Lab/README.md

 <p align="center"><img src="http://d2a4jpfnohww2y.cloudfront.net/serverless-analytics/21.png" /></p>

 10. Hit **Select**.
 Next, you can choose to **Import to SPICE for quicker analytics** if you want to do so.
 SPICE is QuickSights in-memory calculation engine that improves the performance of importing data and creating visualizations.
 Select **Visualize**.

+* If you are running into a permissions error, similar to something like "An error has been thrown from the AWS Athena client.
+Access Denied (Service: Amazon S3)", then go back to step 4 and make sure you are including your newest S3 bucket by **unchecking** and then **rechecking** the box for S3.

 11. Once your data has been imported, you can start messing around with QuickSight to see what visualizations you can create.
 Select the **+ ADD** button on the top left to add a visualization.